ngjunsiang/laymansguide-src/season5/issue063/issue063.md

 Every exploit relies on one or more things to work before it can do its things.
 Meltdown and Spectre require a way to run themselves on the CPU, in the OS.
 That means a black hat hacker will have to obtain illegal access to the OS, and there are a few common ways to do so:

 1. **By cracking a password**
-   If the hash of a password (future season) is leaked, hackers can try to reverse-enginner the original password that led to that hash.
+   If the hash of a password (future season) is leaked, hackers can try to reverse-engineer the original password that led to that hash.
 This requires A LOT of CPU time, and is often not feasible for properly hashed passwords.

 2. **Getting a password from an unsuspecting user**
    Other people, usually admins and employees, of the OS will already have access to it.
 A black hat hacker can try to get the password from them through phishing means, or trying to get keystroke-logging malware onto a flash drive they use, or simply posing as a contractor who needs the password for … whatever reason.